knudhansen/rpi/scripts/README.md

 The information about the Raspberry Pi device are stored inside the .rpi directory in the home of the user who calls rpiSetup.

-rpi_ip_address: IP address of the Raspberry Pi device to communicate with.
+`rpi ip address`: IP address of the Raspberry Pi device to communicate with.
-username: The name of the user to use on the Raspberry Pi device.
+`username`: The name of the user to use on the Raspberry Pi device.

 ## rpiGetAccess